A2osX/A2osX/.Docs/User Guide.md

 You can then enter these commands to put A2osx on your Volume **/MYHD**  (replace MYHD in this example with your actual volume name).

-    /FULLBOOT/ROOT/$ MD /MYHD/A2OSX
+    /FULLBOOT/ROOT/$ md /MYHD/A2OSX
-	/FULLBOOT/ROOT/$ CD ..
+	/FULLBOOT/ROOT/$ cd ..
-	/FULLBOOT/$ CP -R * /MYHD/A2OSX
+	/FULLBOOT/$ cp -r * /MYHD/A2OSX
-	/FULLBOOT/$ ECHO "PREFIX /MYHD/A2OSX" > /MYHD/AOSX
+	/FULLBOOT/$ echo "PREFIX /MYHD/A2OSX" > /MYHD/AOSX
-	/FULLBOOT/$ ECHO "-A2OSX.SYSTEM" >> /MYHD/AOSX
+	/FULLBOOT/$ echo "-A2OSX.SYSTEM" >> /MYHD/AOSX

 All of the commands above are documented in the A2osX Command Guide or the Shell Developers Guide, but briefly:
 - **md** creates a sub-directory on your volume named A2OSX
-- **cd** .. moves up one directory level.
+- **cd ..** moves up one directory level.
 The ROOT subdirectory is the home directory for the root user.
 We move up to the FULLBOOT volumes main directory so that the **cp** (copy) command issued next will copy all the files on this volume.
 - **cp** copies files and in this case recursively (**-r** option) selecting all files (* wildcard) and puts them in the destination we created early /MYHD/A2OSX
 - The next two lines create a bat file, or in ProDOS/BASIC terms an EXEC file that will first change the PREFIX to our new A2OSX sub directory and then launch A2osX.
-Note the first line use > which will create a file and the 2nd uses >> which appends to a file.
+Note the first line uses > which creates (or completely overwrites) a file and the 2nd uses >> which appends to a file (or creates it if it does not already exist).
 Also note that we named the file AOSX and not A2OSX as the latter's name is already used by the sub-directory we created.

 ### Configuring A2osX